jackmiller2708/angular-pokedex/src/shared/data/README.md

 ---
 ## 1. Update Models Procedure
+Due to the fact that this application models are mapped with the DTOs from the server so by default there should be steps to follow when updating models:
   1. Start with the DTOs in `./interfaces/dtos` folder, update the desired DTOs
   2. Move to `./interfaces/domain` folder, update the related interfaces
   3. Move to `./models/domain` folder, update the related models